-what is the weather in Marrakech
+what is the weather like in Marrakech?

-What season to go to marrakech?
+What season to go to Marrakech?

 The city experiences scorching summers (peaks at 45-50 ° are not uncommon) and perfect half-seasons (April-May and September-October).
 It is therefore in spring and autumn that you will find the most favorable climate to discover the city while breathing.
-You can also go there in winter, the temperatures of December and January can rise up to 20 °.
-We really advise you to avoid the summer, especially if you go with children (who will have to stay confined to the hotel for a good part of the day because of the too high temperatures: not great!)
+You can also go there in winter, the temperatures in December and January can rise up to 20 °.
+We really advise you to avoid the summer, especially if you go with children (who will have to stay confined to the hotel for a good part of the day because of the too-high temperatures: not great!)

 - June-September: 18-34°

 - March-April and November: 11-25°